slim-template/slim/README.md

     gem install slim

-Include Slim in your Gemfile:
+Include Slim in your Gemfile with `gem 'slim'` or require it with `require 'slim'`.

-    gem 'slim'

 That's it!
 Now, just use the .slim extension and you're good to go.

-If you want to use the Slim template directly, you can use the Tilt interface:

-    Tilt.new['template.slim'].render(scope)
-    Slim::Template.new(filename, optional_option_hash).render(scope)
-    Slim::Template.new(optional_option_hash) { source }.render(scope)

 ## The syntax